 We manufacture and internationally market gold, silver, platinum and base metal non-circulating legal tender coins for collectors and gift buyers.
 Distinguished from investment (or bullion) coins by their extremely limited mintages and a variety of high-quality numismatic treatments and finishes, the coins are issued as Australian legal tender, or released as legal tender of Tuvalu.
+The quality and craftmanship of The Perth Mint coins are highly regarded and sought after around the world.

-Designed in-house, the programs are heavily biased towards Australian themes such as native wildlife with a focus on the kangaroo, kookaburra, koala and wedge-tailed eagle.
-The programs also include historical events and this year we saw a focus on the 75th anniversary of the end of World War II.
+Designed in-house by a talented team, the programs feature a variety of Australian native wildlife with a focus on the kangaroo, kookaburra, koala and wedge-tailed eagle.
+The programs also include historical events, the Chinese lunar calendar and licensed products.

-The Chinese lunar calendar themes have become an incredibly important part of our portfolio with strong exports into Asia as well as domestic sales.
-We added some new coins into the program as it started its third 12-year series in 2019/20.
+The Chinese lunar calendar themes have become an incredibly important part of our portfolio with strong exports into Asia, Germany, and the USA as well as domestic sales.
+This year was extremely popular with the Year of the Ox.

-Licensed products have been a focus as we attract new collectors into the coin market.
-Our Star Trek themed series came to an end after five successful years.
-The Simpsons coin program has been very popular and was extended into its second year.
-In February we launched a very exciting new range of coins celebrating James Bond 007 which have been highly sought-after by fans of the famous fictional spy and other collectors.
+Licensed products have had a strong focus as we attract new younger collectors into the coin market.
+The Simpsons coin program has been very popular and was extended into its third year with more planned for the upcoming year.
+We also continued the exciting new range of coins celebrating James Bond 007 which have been highly sought-after by fans of the famous fictional spy and other collectors.
+A highlight of the year was releasing a 25-coin subscription series featuring each Bond movie.

-We have continued to focus on a range of coins celebrating personal milestones such as the birth of a baby, weddings and birthdays as these have proven to be popular as gifts.
+We have continued to focus on a range of coins celebrating personal milestones such as births, weddings, anniversaries and birthdays as these have proven to be popular as gifts and attract new buyers.

 Commemorative coins are issued in a variety of weights and sizes, as individual pieces and in sets.
-To add to their appeal, these coins are presented in themed packaging and accompanied by a Certificate of Authenticity, which provides information about the design theme, the official maximum mintage, the purity and the weight of the release.
+To add to their appeal, these coins are presented in themed packaging and accompanied by a certificate of authenticity with information about the design theme, official maximum mintage, purity and weight of the release.

-Since the inception of Gold Corporation in 1987, approximately 91 million bullion and numismatic coins have been minted and sold worldwide, adding value to 329 tonnes of gold and 4,516 tonnes of silver.
+Since the inception of Gold Corporation in 1987, approximately 108 million bullion and numismatic coins and bars have been minted and sold worldwide, adding value to 360 tonnes of gold and 5,075 tonnes of silver.